Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 • Feature a watertight door and built-in seat

-• Require users to step in and wait for filling/draining
+• Require users to step in and wait for filling and draining

 • Generally more expensive than roll in showers